KiZins/VSCode-Debugger-Setup/README.md

 ## Notebook Debugging
-Debugging Jupyer notebooks in VSCode is straightforward and does not require a configuration file.
+Debugging Jupyter notebooks in VSCode is straightforward and does not require a configuration file.

 ### To get started: